You burst out of the Starbucks. You see a red Hyundai. There, against the curb, a red Hyundai. A Hyundai tangled in vines.

 Sunlight spreads across the sky like a piña colada spilling across a grey table cloth, the cream of coconut and pineapple juice mingling together in a yellowish-white swirl.

 You pass a shop window.
 On the window, the word HARMONY is painted in blue.
-The word HARMONY is bisected into two planes—HARM and ONY—and you recognize, for the first time, that the letters H, A, R, and M are contained in the word “harmony.”
+The word HARMONY is bisected into sagittal planes—HARM and ONY—and you recognize, for the first time, that the letters H, A, R, and M are contained in the word “harmony.”

-Walking toward you is a man with shoe-polish skin and white hair.
+Coming toward you is a man with shoe-polish skin and white hair.
 His expression, vacant, is one of an entranced mystic.
 He is wearing a bright-red button-down shirt and black trousers.